A Tough Pill to Swallow: Not Everyone’s a Winner

 What is the importance of having real winners in dancesport?

-Facing the pain and striving for excellence, that’s one of the most important character traits that you can develop as a dancer and that’ will not be developed if you keep telling yourself that you’re a winner when you’re only on the 29th place locally.
+Facing the pain and striving for excellence, those are some of the most important character traits that you can develop as a dancer.
+Those will not be developed if you keep telling yourself that you’re a winner when you’re only on the 29th place locally.

 It rewards hard work